 [2:175] These are the ones who have purchased the straying with the guidance (bil-hudaa) and the punishment with the forgiveness; then what for them is endurance on the Fire.

-[2:185] Ramadan is the month in which the Quran was revealed, as a guidance (hudan) for the people, the clear guidance (wa-bayyinaatin mina al-hudaa) and the statute book.
-So whoever among you witnesses the month shall fast therein, and whoever is ill or on a journey shall complete the number from other days.
-God wishes ease for you, and He does not wish hardship for you that you may complete the number, and that you may glorify God for guiding you so that you may be grateful.
+[2:185] Ramadan which is a month, has been revealed in it the Quran as a guidance (hudan) for mankind, clear proofs of the guidance (wa-bayyinaatin mina al-hudaa) and the statute book; so, whoever among you has witnessed the month, then he should fast in it, and whoever has been ill or on a journey then the prescribed number from other days, God wishes ease for you and He does not wish hardship for you, and that you may complete the prescribed number; and that you may glorify God through which He has guided you, and that you may appreciate.

 [3:73] “And do not believe but anyone who follows your religion.”
 Say, “The true guidance is God’s guidance (inna al-hudaa hudaa allahi) is that one is given the similar to what was given to you or they may argue with you about your Lord.”
 Say, “The bounty is surely, in God’s hand; He gives it to whomever He wills, and God is Bounteous, Omniscient.”